More Parents Buy Bulletproof Backpacks Before 2019-2020 School Year

 Will a Bulletproof Backpack Protect My Child in School Shooting?

+The National Institute of Justice(NIJ) has a rating system for body armor.
 To fully protect against AR-style rifles, backpack armor would need to have metal plates.
 These metal plates can weigh between 3 and 10 pounds.
+It is important to remember that no armor is ever considered 100% bulletproof.

 Criticism of Bulletproof Backpacks